Luzzitto/reu-blog/posts/research-paper.md

 The overlap occurs at least 3 times.
 The significance of this outcome allows us to draw conclusion as their respective description shows a similarity (see Images below).
 Their similarity is best describe by their respective shape.
-However, there are more overlaps that pose significance but ignore due to
+However, there are more overlaps that pose significance but are ignore due to poor visualization.
+We emphasize on the greatest overlap to attain the most possibility of misclassification.

 ## Images
 ### Banner